miano-kamuru/1000-Python-Exercises/README.md

 # 1000-Python-Exercises
-🐍 A personal challenge to write 1000 python scripts, Its part of my daily plan for studying python.
+🐍 A personal challenge to write 1000 python scripts, its part of my daily plan for studying python.
 Each script is a self-contained console program designed to practise and maintain python skills.

 # 🎯 Goals
 * Deepen understanding of python syntax and built-in modules